-Generally, the real estate industry is expected to face with more challenges and opportunities in the future.
-We need to build up business resilience and promote diversified development, while keeping abreast of changes in policy environment and market trends.
-During this process, efforts will be made to control risk profile, and patience and long-term vision are also required for investment success.
+In conclusion, it is expected that there will be more challenges and opportunities for the sector in the future.
+Enterprises should focus on their resilience and their diversified development capabilities, as well as on changes in the policy environment and market trends.
+During this process, it is necessary to have good risk control, as well as to maintain patience and long-term insights to achieve investment success.